 Melt the butter and add all the red cabbage ingredients to a very large saucepan and stir well. simmer gently for five mins.
 The cabbage will wilt down a lot if that's the right word for cabbage.

 Cover and simmer gently for 30 mins or so until the cabbage becomes soft and tender.

 Taste for seasoning.
 I like to add a generous amount of black pepper.

 When cooked I remove and keep warm with double tin foil and to rest for 30 minutes.

-If you wish to glaze the Gammon then remove from the oven 30 mins before the cooking time is up and using a cloth to protect your hands, pull back the top layer of fat and skin and put to one side.
+If you wish to glaze the Gammon then remove from the oven 30 mins before the cooking time is up and using a cloth to protect your hands, carefully pull back the top layer of fat and skin and remove it to one side.
 Criss cross the remaining fat with a sharp knife.
 Spread 2 tbsps of French Mustard over the fat and then sprinkle with Demerara Sugar.
 Pop back in the oven for the remaining 30 minutes.

 PIN ME FOR LATER

 I would love to know how you got on with this recipe.
 I love a hairy chin wag.
 Please comment below.